 The house that gets sucked into a black hole at the end was actually a model about four feet across.
 The model took several weeks to complete.
 The shot was arranged with the camera placed directly above model, which was mounted over an industrial strength vacuum generator (the front door was facing directly up, straight at the camera).
 The model also had about 100 wires attached to various points of the structure.
 These wires went down through the back of the house, and down through the vacuum collection sack.
 The camera was turned on, and took 15 seconds to wind up to the required 300 frames per second.
 The vacuum was turned on, the wires were yanked, and several SFX guys blasted the house with pump-action shotguns.
 The entire scene was over in about two seconds, and they had to wait until the film was developed before they knew if they would have to do it again.
 Luckily, they got it right on the first take.
 The finished scene was sent to Steven Spielberg, who was on location shooting E.T. the Extra-Terrestrial (1982).
 He gave it to a projectionist, who assumed it was dailies from ET and was startled by the images.
 Spielberg had the remains of the model encased in perspex, and it is now sitting on his piano.
 The model itself was worth well over $25,000.

-After the procession of ghosts that down the stairs from the Carol Anne's bed room to the living room, Dr. Lesh reviews the videotapes together with her assistants and Freeling family, showing them in different TV screens.
+After the procession of ghosts that go down the stairs from the Carol Anne's bedroom to the living room, Dr. Lesh reviews the videotapes together with her assistants and Freeling family, showing them in different TV screens.
 In one of them the ghosts seem to be dressed in old suits with hats.
-In Poltergeist II: The Other Side (1986), it's revealed that under the Freeling's home there is a mass grave of a sect of the 19th century, whose buried themselves in the belief that came the end of the world.
-In the flashbacks are shown the members of the sect, whose appearance resemble strongly the ghosts recorded by Dr. Lesh.
+In Poltergeist II: The Other Side (1986), it's revealed that under the Freeling's home there is a mass grave of a sect of the 19th century, who buried themselves in the belief that the end of the world had come.
+Members of the sect, shown in flashbacks, strongly resemble the ghosts recorded by Dr. Lesh.